Frequently Asked Questions

 Is electricity available?

-There is no electricity provided for field users.
-Woodyhyde campsite is literally across the road, so there are camping pitches with electric hook-ups for those of you who wish to camp 2 minutes walk away.
+We have a limited of electric hookups available this year for weekend campers.
+Buy yours by clicking here.
+If you’ve missed the opportunity, Woodyhyde campsite is literally across the road, so there are camping pitches with electric hook-ups for those of you who wish to camp 2 minutes walk away.
 Please get in touch with Woodyhyde and book your pitches separately.